Neki Aur Badi

+As a lost film, no known copies of Neki Aur Badi remain; nevertheless, the audio tracks of most of its songs have survived.

 Plot

-On a stormy night, a wealthy man (Pesi Patel) drives his wife (Krishna) and their new-born daughter, Soshila, out of the house because he had hoped his wife would deliver a son.
-Years later, what happened is revealed to Soshila (Madhubala), now a young woman, by an old servant, Gopi (Uma Dutt), who also informs her that the father now lives with his wicked new wife (Nazira) and her daughter Baby (Geeta Bali).
+On a stormy night, a wealthy man drives his wife and their new-born daughter, Soshila, out of the house because he had hoped his wife would deliver a son.
+Years later, what happened is revealed to Soshila, now a young woman, by an old servant, Gopi, who also informs her that the father now lives with his wicked new wife and her daughter Baby.

 In hopes to win back her father’s affections, Soshila decides to run away to Bombay, where her father lives.
-Stranded, alone and almost without money, one day she meets Nandan (Kidar Sharma), who extends a helping hand to her.
+Stranded, alone and almost without money, one day she meets Nandan, who extends a helping hand to her.
 Over time Soshila and Nandan fall in love and decide that they will attempt to reverse the situation with Soshila’s father.

 Both Nandan and Soshila get jobs in Soshila’s father’s home where they get to know his wife and daughter, Baby.

 As the days go by, Baby gets attracted to Nandan and starts making advances toward him—much to Soshila’s chagrin.
 Nadan manages to convince Soshila’s father one day that both Baby and her mother have been bitten by a mad dog and should both be hospitalized.
 The father agrees, and the rest of the movie follows Soshila’s efforts to get her father to accept her back into their home.